 A Glance on Consumer Electronics Ownership

 This Monday, Questia Group focuses on consumer electronics ownership.
-Our research was made through an online survey on our platform www.questia.ro covering 1,717 respondents.
+Our research was made through an online survey on our platform www.questia.ro covering 1,717 respondents, with a plus or minus 2% margin of error.
 The survey was active between the 14th and 16th of February 2017.
 Our findings are presented below.

 Overview of the consumer electronics industry